-AQ = Con 365 / CWAALP
+$$AQ = Con 365 / CWAALP$$

-- 16. If we have calculated a new AQ value from the meter readings that is more than five times larger than the old AQ and the new AQ puts the site in the LSP market then reject the meter point.
-If the old AQ is 1 then use five times the largest recorded AQ as the check instead. - 17.
+- 16. If we have calculated a new AQ value from the meter readings that is more than 5five times larger than the old AQ and the new AQ puts the site in the LSP market then reject the meter point.
+Such sites may be manually reviewed as appropriate If the old AQ is 1 then use five times the largest recorded AQ as the check instead. - 17.
 If the consumption calculation was successful, calculate an EUC band based on the new AQ. - 18.
 Carry out post-processing to avoid double counting of subs and deduct consumption.
 See subsection below for details.